brct-james/guild-golems/README.md

 - - Where instructions contain key:value pairs specific to each type of activity
 - - - `idle` instructions | {}
 - - - `traveling` instructions | {"route": "A-G|A-SWF|WALK"}
-- `GET: /api/v0/my/rituals` list all known rituals
-- `GET: /api/v0/my/rituals/{ritual}` show information on a particular ritual
-- `POST: /api/v0/my/rituals/{ritual}` attempt to do the given ritual
-- - `summon-invoker` Spend mana to summon a new invoker, who can be used to help generate even more mana.
-- - `summon-harvester` Spend mana to summon a new harvester, who can be used to gather resources from nodes in the world.

 ### Response Codes